openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 This specification makes use of the default "hedged" variants of ML-DSA and SLH-DSA, which mix fresh randomness into the respective signature-generation algorithm's internal hashing step.
 This has the advantage of an enhanced side-channel resistance of the signature operations according to  {{FIPS-204}} and {{FIPS-205}}.

-## Binding digest hash in signatures with SLH-DSA
+## Binding data digests and signature algorithms

-In order not to extend the attack surface, we bind the hash algorithm used for signature data digestion to the hash algorithm used internally by the SLH-DSA signature algorithm, see {{slhdsa-sig-data-digest}}.
+In {{mldsa-sig-data-digest}} We bind a NIST security category 2 hash function (SHA3-256) to a signature algorithm that falls into NIST security category 3 (ML-DSA-65).
+This does not constitute a security bottleneck: because of the unpredictable random salt that is prepended to the digested data in v6 signatures, the hardness assumption is not collision resistance but second-preimage resistance.

 ## Symmetric Algorithms for SEIPD Packets